-MUS 221H Classic Guitar III (2)
+MUS 221H Guitar 3 (2)

-A continuation of MUS 122D, Classic Guitar II.
-Intermediate and advanced skills and concepts involving solo and ensemble performance, technique, interpretation, stage etiquette and music literature are addressed.
+A continuation of MUS 122D, Guitar 2.
+Intermediate and advanced skills and concepts involving solo and ensemble literature, technique, interpretation and stage deportment are addressed.
 May be repeated for additional credits.
+See the section on repetition of courses in the course catalog in order to determine the number of repeats allowed.
+(45 lecture/lab hours)

-(45 lecture hours) (DA) Prerequisite: MUS 122D with C or better or consent of instructor.
+Prerequisite: MUS 122D with a grade of C or better or consent of instructor.